 Previews are public performances before the official press night.
 The purpose of preview performances is for the creative team to identify any problems or opportunities for improvement that weren't found during the rehearsal process.

-Do I need to print my 'Print At Home' ticket?
+Do I need to print my e-ticket?

-No. If you choose the ‘Print At Home’ option, this is an e-ticket and does not need to be printed.
+No, e-tickets do not need to be printed.
 Simply show your ticket on your device to a member of staff upon arrival.

 What are Neighbours' Nights?

 Neighbours' Night performances are specially discounted for residents in Newham and East London.
 East London residents get a fiver off tickets, and if you live in Newham, you can get tickets for as little as £10 - £20 (price bands A - C only).
 Please call the Box Office on 020 8534 0310 or to book your tickets.

 UNO stands for U 'N' OTHERS.
 Many people love to go to the theatre on their own – so at our UNO Nights, solo theatregoers can meet each other and discuss all things theatre, hosted by a Stratford East staff member.
 Just book a ticket as normal and look out for the reserved UNO area on the night.

 Yes, as long as they are accompanied by an adult.
 Please note that our bar is currently closed, with plans to reopen later this year.